Cyb3rR3ap3r/cyb3rr3ap3r.github.io/posts/ctf/cyberseclabs/shares.md

 ![image](https://user-images.githubusercontent.com/50459517/109027534-842a6c00-7686-11eb-9051-4268f8dcc2da.png)

 Looks like we have a few interesting things open.
-After looking, I believe we will need to check out nfs and see what shares we have access.
+After looking, I believe we will need to check out NFS and see what shares we have access.
 However I first started with FTP and HTTP just to see what was there.

 FTP didn't allow for anonymous login so nothing there.
 HTTP was just a static site for a Pet Shop.
 I enumerated for directories while checking out NFS and that returned nothing as well.
 So lets focus on NFS for now.